GabeScott/standard-works-vault/General Conference/2009 October - Be Ready.md

 I don’t know how the bishop got so many people to have such high expectations.
 As nearly as I can tell, it was done “by persuasion, by long-suffering, by gentleness and meekness, and by love unfeigned.”
 The “no lights out” method the bishop used would not work in some places.
 But the example of unwavering care for every young man and reaching out quickly brought the power of heaven into our lives.
 It always will.
 It helped young men prepare for the days when God needed them in families and in His kingdom.

 My father was an example for me of what the Lord teaches in the 121st section about getting heaven’s help in preparing young men.
 During my early years, he was sometimes disappointed by my performance.
 He let me know it.
 Hearing his voice, I could feel he thought I was better than that.
-But he did it in the Lord’s way: “Reproving betimes with sharpness, when moved upon by the Holy Ghost; and then showing forth afterwards an increase of love toward him whom thou hast reproved, lest he esteem thee to be his enemy.”
+But he did it in the Lord’s way: “Reproving betimes with sharpness, when moved upon by the Holy Ghost; and then showing forth afterwards an increase of love toward him whom thou hast reproved, lest he esteem thee to be his enemy.”[^3]

 I knew, even after the most direct correction, that Dad’s reproof was given in love.
 In fact, his love seemed to increase when he used even his strongest correction, which was a disapproving and disappointed look.
 He was my leader and my trainer, never using compulsory means, and I am sure that the promise given in the Doctrine and Covenants will be fulfilled for him.
-His influence on me will flow unto him “forever and ever.”
+His influence on me will flow unto him “forever and ever.”[^4]

 Many fathers and leaders, when they hear the words of the 121st section of the Doctrine and Covenants, will feel that they must rise higher to come up to that standard.
 I do.
 Can you remember a moment when you rebuked a child or youth with sharpness when you were moved by something other than inspiration?
 Can you remember a time when you told a son to do something or make a sacrifice you were not willing to do or make yourself?
 Those feelings of regret can spur us to repentance to become more nearly the examples we have covenanted to be.